Driving the 4x4 maintenance road to Blackcomb Mountain in BC

 Where is the road to Blackcomb Mountain?

-Driving conditions on the Blackcomb summit track
+What are the driving conditions on the Blackcomb summit track?

 Is the road to Blackcomb Mountain open year-round?